Transition between 2D Symmetry Protected Topological Phases on a Klein Bottle: Introduction

 Our approach to studying the $Z_2$ SPT transition (and related transitions) is closely related to the notion of symmetry-enriched criticality developed in Ref.~\cite{Verresen_2021}.
 Since there are no local operators which can distinguish SPT phases, the authors consider non-local symmetry flux operators.
 The symmetry charges of these operators are topological invariants that can distinguish different SPT phases.
 A key insight of the authors was that these charges remain well defined at critical points.
 Hence this allows one to distinguish transitions with identical spectrum but whose operators carry distinct symmetry charges, for example, when two different SPT phases undergo transitions into the same symmetry broken phase.
 Furthermore, for certain direct SPT-SPT transitions, this implies the coexistence of distinct symmetry fluxes with identical scaling dimensions but different symmetry charges.
 The invariants considered in Ref.~\cite{Verresen_2021} apply when symmetry fluxes of one symmetry generator being charged under other symmetry generators and are nontrivial for example for SPT phases in $1+1$D with $Z_2^2$ symmetry and in $2+1$D with $Z_2^3$ symmetry.

 The analysis in Ref.~\cite{Verresen_2021} misses some interesting cases like $Z_2$ and $Z_2\times Z_2$ SPTs in $2+1$D. To get around this difficulty, we consider symmetry fluxes of emergent symmetries.
 In particular, we consider the $Z_2$ parity symmetry which emerges in the non-trivial $Z_2$ SPT phase in $2+1$D. We calculate topological invariant induced by the mixture of parity defect and $Z_2$ symmetry defect and find that it can distinguish the SPT phases.
 Furthermore, we also numerically verify that the invariant is well defined at criticality by detecting its signature in the form of exactly degeneracy in the ground states independent of system size.
+Our analysis focuses on the $Z_2$ SPT phase on the Klein bottle, but this response holds on more general closed manifolds containing orientation reversing nontrivial cycles as long as it is possible to put the SPT phase on them consistently.

 The paper is organized as follows: In section~\ref{sec:SPT} we calculate explicitly the topological invariant induced by the parity defect and the $Z_2$ symmetry defect in the non-trivial $2+1$D $Z_2$ SPT phase in a concrete lattice model.
 In section~\ref{sec:transition}, the transition between the trivial and non-trivial SPT phases is studied and the signature of the invariant at the transition is numerically verified.
 In section~\ref{sec:Boundary}, we relate the symmetry response of the $2+1$D SPT state to the modular transformation of the $3+1$D $Z_2$ gauge theory using the Symmetry Topological Field Theory\cite{Ji_2020,Moradi_2022,Huang_2023,Kong_2015,Chatterjee_2023,Lichtman_2021,Lin_2023,bhardwaj_2024} framework.
 This extends similar connection previously established in one-lower dimension and on orientable manifolds.
 In section~\ref{sec:general}, we discuss the generalization of this phenomenon to other $2+1$D SPT phases.
 Finally in section~\ref{sec:symmetries}, we explore deeper the notion of emergent symmetry inspired by the role of parity symmetry in the $Z_2$ SPT example.